 Footnotes

-Institutional review board statement: This study was reviewed and approved by the Optical Valley Campus of the Hubei Maternal and Child Health Care Hospital Institutional Review Board [(Approval No. FYGG(L)-2020-020)] and Naval Medical University Institutional Review Board [(Approval No. LW20160040)].
+Institutional review board statement: This study was reviewed and approved by the Optical Valley Campus of the Hubei Maternal and Child Health Care Hospital Institutional Review Board (Approval No. FYGG(L)-2020-020) and Naval Medical University Institutional Review Board (Approval No. LW20160040).

 Informed consent statement: Patients were not required to give informed consent to this study because the analysis used anonymous clinical data that was obtained after each patient agreed to treatment by written consent.